jzhangkun/linux-in-practice/linux-lib/dynamic/README.md

 Where the name of the library is libctest.so.
 (This is why you must create the symbolic links or you will get the error "/usr/bin/ld: cannot find -lctest".)
 The libraries will NOT be included in the executable but will be dynamically linked during runtime execution.

+List Dependencies:

+The shared library dependencies of the executable can be listed with the command: ldd name-of-executable

+Example: ldd prog